-- 21. The price elasticity of good X or Y are equal.
+- 20. Price elasticity of good X is known to be thrice that of Good Y. If price of the Good X increases by 20% and price of the Good Y decreases by 40% then calculate percentage changes in quantity demanded in case of both goods. - Ans.
+Quantity fo good × decreases by 60%, quantity of good Y increases by 40%. - 21.
+The price elasticity of good X or Y are equal.
 The demand of X rises from 100 units to 250 units due to 20 percent fall in its price.
-Calculate the percentage rise in demand of Y, If its price falls by 8 percent. - 22.
+Calculate the percentage rise in demand of Y, If its price falls by 8 percent. - Ans.
+60% - 22.
 Explain any four factors/determinantes affecting price elasticity of demand. - 23.
-Fill in the gaps in the following equations :
+Fill in the blanks in the following equations :